-The net interest expense for the years ended December 31, 2016 and 2015 reflects the interest incurred under our credit agreement.
-The net interest expense for the year ended December 31, 2014 primarily relates to interest incurred under the subordinate note of our predecessor.
-Net interest expense for the years ended December 31, 2016, 2015 and 2014 was \$2.5 million, \$1.1 million and \$11.2 million, respectively.
-The increase in net interest expense for the year ended December 31, 2016 as compared to 2015 was primarily due to a higher average level of outstanding borrowings under our credit agreement.
-The decrease in net interest expense for the year ended December 31, 2016 as compared to 2015 as compared to 2014 was primarily due to the subordinate note of our predecessor that was converted to equity in connection with our IPO.
+Net interest expense for the years ended December 31, 2018, 2017 and 2016 was \$13.8 million, \$3.2 million and \$2.5 million, respectively.
+The increase of \$10.7 million in net interest expense for the year ended December 31, 2018 as compared to 2017 was due to a higher average interest rate and increased average level of outstanding borrowings.
+The increase of \$0.7 million in net interest expense for the year ended December 31, 2018 was also primarily due to a higher average interest rate and increased average level of outstanding borrowings under our credit agreement.